ericmartorana/snapmakerconfiguration/DOCUMENTATION.md

 - layer_height_0 = 0.32

 The layer height is four times of the Custom fine profile and really thick.

+- infill_pattern = default

+The infill pattern is not fixed in this profile.

 - speed_print = 60
 - speed_travel = 80